 And as the leader of the tavern once made mysteriously clear: “Here we have a situation where silence holds the starring role”.

 The Solar Motel

 The north side of West Jefferson Boulevard, just west of 9th Avenue:

 Above and adjacent to a small vacant plot of land, directly on the east side of the Solar Motel, a continuously fading and degrading smaller-sized billboard (promoting HIV testing) contains the image of a marginal television celebrity.
-Day by day the billboard's image is gradually vanishing from sight, due in most part from general wear and tear caused by the sun's powerful rays.
-The less-than-desirable location of this overhead display, along with the lack of demand for any newer, more up-to-date advertisements, has made it a long-running staple of the area for a few years running.
+Day by day the billboard's image is gradually vanishing from sight, due in most part to general wear and tear caused by the sun's powerful rays.
+The less-than-desirable location of this overhead display, along with the lack of demand for any newer, more up-to-date advertisements, has made it an area fixture for a few years now.